Proof Export

 CoreTermtree, with every step replayed in the target.
 Target re-checks by invoking its own kernel. - SMT certificate.
 The underlying SMT-LIB obligation plus

-the solver's own proof-tree (the SMT backend
+the solver's own proof-tree (native

 The exporter picks the highest granularity the target supports.
 Lean imports theorems and proof terms; Dedukti imports SMT proof trees; Metamath imports theorem skeletons and framework axioms.